twinlabs/forum/README.md

 After registering, login using the user/pass you signed up with.

-Hot Reload (doesn't work yet.)
+Hot Reload
 ==========
-`npm run start:dev` does 'hot reloading' by default.
+`docker-compose up web` does 'hot reloading' by default.
 This is subject to change.

 Environment Variables
 =====================